ipython/ipython-website/sponsors.rst

 As of Summer 2013, `Rackspace <http://www.rackspace.com>`_ generously provides cloud hosting for the project.
-This is used for development and the hosting of IPython related services.
-We thank Jesse Noller at Rackspace for setting up this sponsorship.
+This is used for development and the hosting of IPython related services, such as the `IPython Notebook Viewer
+<http://nbviewer.ipython.org>`_.
+We thank Jesse Noller and Kyle Kelley at
+Rackspace for setting up this sponsorship and helping with deployment respectively.

 >>>>>>> Adding Rackspace sponsorship information.
 Contributing